Your Medical Imaging Experts

 Be aware of any metal implanted inside your body and inform the MRI technologist of any implants prior to being scanned.
 You may eat regularly before an exam, and as soon as the usual 30 to 60 minute scan is completed, you may return to your normal activities.

-You will be asked to change into a gown provided by Houma Medical Imaging for this study.
+You will be asked to change into a gown provided by Diagnostic Imaging Center of Terrebonne for this study.
 Metal objects, such as keys, watches, jewelry, dentures, credit cards, and other metallic belongings should be left at home or with whomever accompanies you to the imaging center.
 Lockers are provided in our dressing rooms if needed.
 Metal clips, fasteners, buttons, locks, eyelets, etc. on clothing may interfere with the exam.

 How do I prepare for my CT?